Conjunctions

 Coordinating conjunctions are used to join words, phrases, or clauses of equal grammatical rank.
-This reference explores what these conjunctions are, including compound predicates and independent clauses.
+This post explores what these conjunctions are, including compound predicates and independent clauses.
 It also addresses whether sentences can start with coordinating conjunctions.

 What are Coordinating Conjunctions?